Sacramento Dog Bite Lawyer

 - Take pictures of your injuries.
 Photograph your injuries, wounds, and bruises.

-- Contact a California dog bite attorney at the Law Offices of Edward A. Smith for a free consultation.
+- Contact a Sacramento dog bite lawyer at our law firm for a free case evaluation.

-I meet many people who have had pit bulls for years that were very friendly, well trained and loved family pets.
-Over the years, however, I’ve seen many of these same animals suddenly revert and literally rip small children and even adults apart.
-I would never under any circumstance recommend a family with children own a pit bull or rottweiler.
+We meet many people who have had pit bulls for years that were very friendly, well trained and loved family pets.
+Over the years, however, we’ve seen many of these same animals suddenly revert and literally rip small children and even adults apart.
+We would never under any circumstance recommend a family with children own a Pit bull or Rottweiler.

 The other really dangerous breeds in this country are Rottweilers, German Shepherds, and Bull Mastiffs.

-Other frequent biting breeds are Huskies, Malamutes, Chow Chow, Boxers, Dobermans, Wolf-dog hybrids, Great Danes and Saint Bernards.Why Bites Occur
+Other frequent biting breeds are Huskies, Malamutes, Chow Chow, Boxers, Dobermans, Wolf-dog hybrids, Great Danes and Saint Bernards.Why Do Dog Bites Occur?

 It is important to know why dog bites happen in order to help avoid them from happening at all.
 The following are some of the most common reasons a dog bites: